dnbenso/pyro-singularity/README.md

   singularity run pyro.simg ls /usr/local/stow
   singularity run pyro.simg ls /usr/local/stow/miniconda3-4.6.14/envs
   ```
-Where pyro.simg is the singularity image (note: you may need to load the
+Where pyro.simg above is the singularity image (note: you may need to load the
-singularity module on a HPC system first).
+singularity module on a HPC system first before running the above).

 To run a program:
   ```